 Michelle is a partner in the Halifax office of Cox & Palmer and practices in the complex commercial litigation group as well as the insurance defence group.
 Prior to joining the firm in 2003, Michelle completed her Bachelor of Arts degree at Queen’s University and received her Law Degree from the University of New Brunswick.
 Michelle is fully bilingual in English and French.

 Michelle’s practice focuses primarily on contract disputes, property litigation, construction litigation, personal injury defence, commercial claims, fraud and breach of fiduciary duty claims.
 She also has an expertise in expropriation cases having worked for both the expropriating authority and the land owner.
 She has appeared at all levels of court in Nova Scotia and has been involved in many successful mediations and commercial arbitrations.

-With respect to insurance defence work, Michelle was successful in having the Court of Appeal uphold a Supreme Court trial ruling limiting general damages under the Minor Injury Legislation in Nova Scotia and recently litigated one of the first disclosure motions dealing with a Facebook user’s usage history.
+With respect to insurance defence work, Michelle was successful in having the Court of Appeal uphold a Supreme Court trial ruling limiting general damages under the Minor Injury Legislation in Nova Scotia and litigated one of the first disclosure motions dealing with a Facebook user’s usage history.
 In that case, the judge determined usage history is relevant to personal injury litigation in certain circumstances and ordered disclosure.